apache/gravitino/README.md

 ./bin/gravitino.sh stop
 ```

-Alternatively, to run the Gravitino server in frontend, please run:
+Alternatively, to run the Gravitino server in the frontend, please run:

 ```shell
 ./bin/gravitino.sh run